Julian Ryerson: Borussia Dortmund

 On 17 January 2023, Borussia Dortmund signed Ryerson to replace the injured Thomas Meunier, with a contract until June 2026.
 One week later, on 25 January, he scored his first goal in a 2–1 away victory over Mainz.
 In the following month, he made his Champions League debut on 15 February in a 1–0 victory over Chelsea in the round of 16 first leg.
 On 30 March 2024, he scored the second goal in a 2–0 away win over Bayern Munich, to be his club's first victory in Der Klassiker since 2019 and the first win at Allianz Arena in 10 years.
+On 13 February 2026, he provided four assists, all from crosses, in a 4–0 win over Mainz, becoming the fourth player in Bundesliga history, as well as the second player in Dortmund history, after Pascal Groß a year prior, to do so.